winterstein/SEAD-fund/pages/reports/2024-SEAD-annual-report.md

 > — International Women’s Group member

 - **LGBTQ+ Rights Protest (Uganda)**: Funded Mbarara RISE Foundation’s peaceful protest against anti-LGBT+ legislation, advocating for equality and safety.

+> "Marching through Mbarara, we chanted for equality.
+It was dangerous, but SEAD’s support gave us the courage to stand up for our rights."

 ### 4. Climate and Sustainability
 - **Stop Climate Chaos Scotland (SCCS)**: SEAD continued its active membership, supporting initiatives to improve Scotland’s environmental policies.